How to Pay Less Real Estate Commission

 Cris found that half of those asked immediately refused and, he recalls, “They were surprised I even bothered to ask.”

-Two of the Realtors, Cris spoke to agreed to drop their rates, but both refused to shave anything off of the buyer’s side commission—the portion that goes towards paying the buyer’s agent.
+Two of the Realtors Cris spoke to agreed to drop their rates, but both refused to shave anything off of the buyer’s side commission — the portion that goes towards paying the buyer’s agent.
 In fact, Cris was told by one Realtor that a move like that is considered “career suicide.”
 Apparently, any attempt to lower a buyers’ agent commission will prompt agents to avoid showing the property to potential buyers.

-Obviously trying to negotiate the fee down can be a big hassle, but if you can pull it off, the service you get won’t suffer.
+Obviously, trying to negotiate the fee down can be a big hassle, but if you can pull it off, the service you get won’t suffer.

 #2: Consider a Flat-Rate MLS Brokerage